smilgies/scilab/indexGIXS-3B/README-3B.md

 If you use indexGIXS for your research, please cite this paper.

-### Application examples of indexGIXS can be found in open access journals:
+### Application examples of indexGIXS can be found in the open access journal Crystals

 "Probing Functional Thin Films with Grazing Incidence X-Ray Scattering: The Power of Indexing" Crystals 2025, 15, 63;   https://doi.org/10.3390/cryst15010063